aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to MBOX?</h2>

+OTT (Outlook Template) is a file format used by Microsoft Outlook to store email messages, contacts, calendar items, tasks, notes, and other Outlook items.
+It is a proprietary file format used by Microsoft Outlook and is not supported by other email clients.
+On the other hand, MBOX is a widely used file format for storing email messages.
+It is supported by many email clients and is used for archiving emails.
+Therefore, it is necessary to convert OTT to MBOX in order to make the data accessible to other email clients.

+<h2>How Aspose.Total helps for OTT to MBOX Conversion?</h2>

-For a Python developer, who is trying to add a OTT to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+For a Python developer, who is trying to add a OTT to MBOX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
 [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.

+The [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API is a comprehensive package of APIs that helps developers to easily work with different file formats.
+It provides a wide range of features and functionalities that can be used to automate the conversion process.
+It is easy to use and provides a simple and efficient way to convert OTT to MBOX.
+The API also provides a wide range of features such as support for various file formats, support for multiple languages, support for multiple platforms, and more.
+With the help of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API, developers can easily convert OTT to MBOX and make the data accessible to other email clients.

 {{% /blocks/products/pf/feature-page-summary %}}